 \section{VipAct Framework}

-Our proposed framework, \textbf{\textsc{VipAct}}, is illustrated in Figure \ref{fig: framework}. \textsc{VipAct} consists of three main components: (1) \textbf{orchestrator agent} (Section \ref{sec: ochestrator}), which controls the entire workflow by analyzing task requirements and task plans, initiating collaboration with other agents, selecting appropriate vision expert models, summarizing evidence from other agents or tools, and deducing the final answer.
+Our proposal, \textbf{\textsc{VipAct}}, is illustrated in Figure \ref{fig: framework}.
+It consists of three main components: (1) \textbf{orchestrator agent} (Section \ref{sec: ochestrator}), which controls the entire workflow by analyzing task requirements and task plans, initiating collaboration with other agents, selecting appropriate vision expert models, summarizing evidence from other agents or tools, and deducing the final answer.
 (2) \textbf{specialized agents} (Section \ref{sec: specialized_agent}), designed to handle specific tasks such as image captioning, visual prompt description, and image comparison.
-These agents provide detailed and relevant information to the orchestrator agent, facilitating the completion of complex visual perception tasks.
+These agents provide detailed information to the orchestrator agent.
 (3) \textbf{vision expert models} (Section \ref{sec: expert_model}), which include specialized task-specific vision models that provide accurate, fine-grained perceptual information, addressing limitations of current VLMs.
 Intuitively, \textsc{VipAct} enhances the VLM's System-2 reasoning by generating detailed intermediate reasoning steps through multi-agent collaboration while leveraging the high-precision perceptual information from vision expert models.

-\subsection{orchestrator agent}
+\subsection{Orchestrator Agent}

-\textbf{Task Requirement Analysis and Planning:} Inspired by recent works \citep{yao2022react, huang2022language, yang2023mm, wang-etal-2023-plan, sun-etal-2024-pearl} that integrate reasoning, planning, and action in LLM-based agent frameworks, the orchestrator agent begins by analyzing the task requirements derived from the provided images and queries.
+\textbf{Task Requirement Analysis and Planning:} Inspired by recent works \citep{yao2022react, huang2022language, yang2023mm, sun-etal-2024-pearl} that integrate reasoning, planning, and action in LLM-based agent frameworks, the orchestrator agent begins by analyzing the task requirements derived from the images and queries.
 This analysis identifies the key elements necessary to solve the problem and the corresponding critical visual features that must be acquired in subsequent steps of the agent's workflow, as well as other criteria derived from its own knowledge.
-The orchestrator agent then generates a detailed plan for tackling the task, outlining the concrete steps required to obtain the information needed to meet these requirements.
+The orchestrator agent then generates a detailed plan for tackling the task, outlining the concrete steps required to obtain the necessary information to meet the objectives.
 For instance, in a depth estimation task as illustrated in Figure \ref{fig: framework}, the orchestrator agent would determine the essential requirements for comparing depth, such as identifying the specific objects targeted by the red circles and recognizing their relative positions to the camera.